 After the brisket has fully rested, of course you can’t wait to start eating.

-- Don’t slice the brisket until it is fully rested.
+- Don’t slice the brisket until it is fully rested for at least 1 to 2 hours.

 - First, separate the tip from the flat.
 Separate the two muscles from each other, which is easy to do once the meat is cooked.

-- Slice against the grain using long slice strokes into 1/4” thick slice.
+- Slice against the grain using long slice strokes into 1/4” thick slices for the most tender brisket bites.

-- Sliced brisket will dry out fairly quickly after it is sliced, so just slice what you need and slice more as needed later.
+- Sliced brisket will dry out fairly quickly after it is sliced, so slice only what you will need right away and slice more as needed later.

 - Use a long sharp slicing knife like the Victorinox 12 Inch Granton Blade Slicing or this Dexter 12-Inch Scalloped Roast Slicer Knife (affiliate links).